tableau/server-client-python/docs/docs/api-ref.md

 UserItem(name, site_role, auth_setting=None)
 ```

+The `UserItem` class contains the members or attributes for the view resources on Tableau Server.
+The `UserItem` class defines the information you can request or query from Tableau Server.
+The class members correspond to the attributes of a server request or response payload.

 **Attributes**

 `auth_setting` : (Optional) This attribute is only  for Tableau Online.
 The new authentication type for the user.
 You can assign the following values for this attribute: `SAML` (the user signs in using SAML) or `ServerDefault` (the user signs in using the authentication method that's set for the server).
 These values appear in the **Authentication** tab on the **Settings** page in Tableau Online -- the `SAML` attribute value corresponds to **Single sign-on**, and the `ServerDefault` value corresponds to **TableauID**.